Latest Home Loan Rates 2021

 Floating Rates Packages (pegged to):

-SORA: This year we see the first housing loan package referencing SORA.
+SORA: The first housing loan package referencing SORA was introduced in 2020.
 SORA is the volume-weighted average rate of borrowing transactions in the unsecured overnight interbank SGD cash market.
-Currently only offered by OCBC.
-Interest rate is pegged to 3-month Compounded SORA which is published daily by MAS.
-Rate is reviewed on monthly basis.
+Currently it is offered by most banks including OCBC, UOB, DBS, Stanchart, HSBC, Citibank and Maybank.
+Interest rate is pegged to 1-month Compounded SORA or 3-month Compounded SORA which is published daily by MAS.

 - SGD Fixed Deposit Board Rates: These packages are often misunderstood as fixed rates packages.
 Frequency of adjustment is at individual banks' discretion, similar to Mortgage Board Rates.
 Fixed Deposit Board Rates can be referenced from banks' websites.
 Currently offered by DBS, Stanchart and HSBC.

 Nowadays, most loan packages come with a lock-in period of 2 to 3 years.
 This means that during the lock-in period, banks will charge a penalty fee if you make partial or full redemption of outstanding loan.